 - Reduce plant height

-In most cases, thinning should be made when the plant is dormant or just prior to bud break, usually in March or April, although it can be done anytime during the dormant season (late fall through early spring).
+In most cases, thinning should be made when the plant is dormant or just before bud break, usually in March or April, although it can be done anytime during the dormant season (late fall through early spring).
 Pruning during the dormant season means that the plant has fewer branches to focus energy on during the growing season.
-Warning: Pruning after bud break and into the growing season is ill advised.
+Warning: Pruning after bud break and into the growing season is ill-advised.
 Most plants will struggle to heal over the pruning cuts and may not respond as vigorously.

 Some shrubs should only be thinned after flowering, such as Forsythia.
 Some spring-blooming shrubs set their flower buds after they bloom.
 If you prune before they flower, you are essentially cutting off all the flowers!
 This is true for Forsythia and Lilacs.

 Normally you should only have to remove a few canes per year.
 Generally, 1/3 of the canes should be removed (ie. If there are 9 canes, 3 may be removed).
 Some common shrubs that respond well to thinning cuts are Dogwoods, Chokeberry, Winterberry, Ninebark, Willow, and Sumac to name a few.
 These species all have thick bases with a multitude of shoots.
 On shrubs that have only a few main branches, thinning is not recommended.
 Examples are Burningbush, Corneliancherry Dogwood, and Common Witchhazel.
 Search for your plant in our knowledgebase to see what we recommend.